Classification of LCD and self-dual codes over a finite non-unital local ring: Introduction

 \section{Introduction}

-The most well-known constructions in coding theory for data transmission are linear codes for two main reasons.
-Firstly, they offer a means to transmit data across noisy channels, safeguarding the integrity of the information.
-Secondly, they serve as a tool for data protection against unauthorized access, effectively employed in encryption methods.
-In traditional studies of coding theory, finite fields have been used as code alphabets.
-Over the past three decades, considerable research has extended to codes over various rings, primarily concentrating on commutative rings, often with unity.
-However, recent attention has shifted significantly towards non-unital rings of order four \cite{Alah22,Alah23,Kim2022a,Kim2022b,Shi21}.
-In this paper, as an alphabet, we consider a noncommutative non-unital ring $E_p=\langle r,s ~|~ pr =ps=0,~ r^2=r,~ s^2=s,~ rs=r,~ sr=s \rangle$ of order $p^2$ present in the classification of Fine \cite{Fine93}, where $p$ is a prime number.
+In traditional studies of coding theory, finite fields have been used as code alphabets, and codes have a structure of vector spaces over these fields.
+Over the past three decades, considerable research has extended to codes as modules over various rings, primarily concentrating on unital rings mostly commutative.
+However, recent attention has shifted significantly towards non-unital rings \cite{Alah22,Alah23,Kim2022a,Kim2022b,Shi21}.
+In this paper, as an alphabet, we consider a noncommutative non-unital ring $E_p=\langle r,s ~|~ pr =ps=0,~ r^2=r,~ s^2=s,~ rs=r,~ sr=s \rangle$ of order $p^2$ present in the notation of Fine \cite{Fine93}, where $p$ is a prime number.
 To provide some context, first recall some fundamental concepts.
 A code $C$ of length $n$ and size $M$ is called an ($n, M, d$)-code if its minimum (Hamming) distance is $d$.
 For an ($n, M, d$)-code $C$ over an alphabet of size $q$, the Singleton bound provides an upper bound for the code size.
 It states that $M\leq q^{n-d+1}$.
-The linear codes who achieve this bound are considered optimal linear codes and regarded as Maximum distance separable (MDS) codes.
+The linear codes that achieve this bound are considered optimal linear codes and known as maximum distance separable (MDS) codes.
 In other words, if $M=q^{n-d+1}$, the corresponding code is called MDS.
-Further, if $M=q^{n-d}$, the corresponding code is regarded as an almost MDS (AMDS) code.
+Further, if $M=q^{n-d}$, the corresponding code is known as an almost MDS (AMDS) code.
 The distance of a linear code quantifies its ability to detect and correct errors.
-Thus, MDS and AMDS codes hold significant importance in both theoretical studies and practical applications, as their error-detecting and error-correcting capacities are maximum.
+Thus, MDS and AMDS codes hold significant importance in theoretical and practical applications, as their error-detecting and error-correcting capacities are maximum.
 These facts show that MDS and AMDS codes are worth studying.
-The dual of a linear code $C$ over a finite field $\mathbb{F}_q$ is the collection of all the orthogonal vectors to $C$ under Euclidean inner product, and denoted by $C^\perp$.
+The dual of a linear code $C$ over a finite field $\mathbb{F}_q$ is the collection of all orthogonal vectors to $C$ under Euclidean inner product, and denoted by $C^\perp$.
 If a linear code $C$ meets its dual trivially, i.e., $C \cap C^\perp= \{\boldsymbol{0}\}$, it is known as a linear complementary dual (LCD) code.
-This class of codes has been used in many applications, particularly in data repositories and communication systems.
-Besides their conventional use in data repositories and communication systems, Carlet et al. \cite{Carl16} recently introduced various constructions of LCD codes and explored their applications against Fault-Injection and Side-Channel attacks.
+The class of LCD codes over finite fields was first introduced by Massey in 1992 in \cite{Massey92}, as a solution to an Information theory problem.
+Then they were studied by Sendrier in connection with code automorphism algorithms \cite{Send04}.
+In 2016, Carlet and Guilley \cite{Carl16} explored their applications in Boolean masking against Fault-Injection and Side-Channel attacks on embarked hardware.
 Further, LCD codes are also crucial in secret-sharing schemes \cite{Yadav}.
 These applications of LCD codes have reignited interest in constructing LCD codes with large distances.
 Therefore, the construction of MDS and AMDS LCD codes holds significant theoretical and practical importance.